jaspector

 Aransas Pass states permits are required when building, remodeling, or enlarging a building, and also for other improvements to property.
 The city also requires certificates of occupancy before opening a new business or after change of ownership, tenant, name, use, location, or expansion into an adjacent suite.

-Typical processing time is No general turnaround time was identified in the reviewed Aransas Pass materials..
+Building permit processing times in Aransas Pass, TX typically run No general turnaround time was identified in the reviewed Aransas Pass materials..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Aransas Pass, TX.
 The following work is generally exempt: Cabinets; Carpeting; Painting; Trim work; Wallpapering; Replacing fixtures on existing wiring or plumbing; Small detached accessory structures (see residential exempt list); Certain fences (see residential exempt list); Certain retaining walls (see residential exempt list); Limited finish work (see residential exempt list); Minor electrical repairs (see residential exempt list); Certain portable mechanical equipment (see residential exempt list); Limited plumbing leak and stoppage repairs (see residential exempt list).
 Note: Additional exempt-work items are published in the city's residential and commercial 'Projects Not Requiring Permits' PDF lists.
 Confirm with the Building Department before assuming work is exempt.
+When in doubt, confirm with the local building department before starting work.